Gravitational waves from primordial scalar and tensor perturbations: Introduction

-The large primordial tensor perturbations on small scales may be realized by many models of early universe, such as $G^2$ inflation \cite{Kobayashi:2011nu}, cyclic/ekpyrotic models\cite{Boyle:2003km}, loop quantum cosmology \cite{Copeland:2008kz} and so on \cite{Nakama:2016enz}.
+The large primordial tensor perturbations on small scales may be realized by many models of early universe, such as $G^2$-inflation \cite{Kobayashi:2011nu}, cyclic/ekpyrotic models\cite{Boyle:2003km}, loop quantum cosmology \cite{Copeland:2008kz} and so on \cite{Nakama:2016enz}.
 In this paper, we study the second order GWs induced by the primordial scalar and tensor perturbations during a radiation-dominated (RD) era.
 In this case, these are three kinds of source terms for the second order GWs.
 Namely, the source term of the first order scalar perturbation $S\sim \phi^{(1)}\phi^{(1)}$, the source term of the first order scalar perturbation and the first order tensor perturbation $S\sim \phi^{(1)}h^{(1)}$, and the source terms of the first order tensor perturbation $S\sim h^{(1)}h^{(1)}$.
 These source terms and the corresponding kernel functions are studied systematically in this paper.
-Here, we consider a monochromatic power spectra for the primordial scalar and tensor perturbations with the tensor-to-scalar ratio $r=A_{h}/A_{\zeta}=0.2$ on small scales.
+Here, we consider a monochromatic power spectra for the primordial scalar and tensor perturbations with different tensor-to-scalar ratio $r=A_{h}/A_{\zeta}$ on small scales.
 We derive the explicit expressions of the power spectra of the second order GWs and calculate the corresponding energy density spectrum.
 The results show that the effects of the first order tensor perturbation enhance the density spectrum significantly for high frequency second order GWs.
-More precisely, in the case of the monochromatic primordial power spectra, the effects of the primordial tensor perturbation lead to an around $50\%$ increase of the SNR for LISA observations.

 This paper is organized as follows.
 In Sec.~\ref{sec:2}, we present the equation of motion of the second order GWs.
 We calculate the kernel functions of seven source terms.
 In Sec.~\ref{sec:3}, the explicit expressions of the power spectra of the second order GWs are presented.
 We calculate the energy density soectrum of the second order GWs for a monochromatic primordial power spectra.
 The SNR LISA observations are calculated in this section.
 Finally, the conclusions and discussions are summarized in Sec.~\ref{sec:4}.